InfoVizW2018/activity-2-kj/Activity2.md

 ## Why

-Action:

-* Analyze
+*Action:
+To Analyze -> consume -> discover
-    - Tool will be presenting data to discover patterns and correlations between average load on route schedules
+    - Tool will be presenting data to discover patterns and correlations between average load on route schedules.
+And the

-Target:
+*Target:
+To **correlate** many **attributes**
+    - The user needs to derive a correlation between sailings and average load in order to adapt the schedule.

+## How